-Part 2 – Determining the Value of Identity Theft Protection Services
+Part 2 – Determining The Value of Identity Theft Protection Services

 Deciding whether a product or service is worth the investment requires figuring out two things.
 First, you must establish whether the company behind the product or service is reputable.
-If you have no doubts about their trustworthiness, then you have to evaluate the product or service to decide whether it is right for you.
+If you have no doubts about their trustworthiness, you have to evaluate the product or service to decide whether it is right.
 But when we create these reviews, we expect you to assume that we will alert you if there are any weak points about the company behind the product or service we are promoting.

 What goes into deciding the true value of a product or service comes down to what type of product or service we are reviewing at the time.
 We analyze only the best within the respective market to see what makes everyone love them so much.
 Then, we consider all the essential features that should be included and confirm whether the top considerations include them.
 In the end, we usually manage to find at least two or three products or services that are worth your consideration.
 The rest get filtered out for one reason or another.
 If there is an equal product that costs less or is less well-known, we will still promote it to the top!

 Our review content is very well-researched.
 We only scratched the surface of what goes into researching a company; after you add a product or service, there is a lot more that goes into it.
 And these extensive efforts come for a reason – any website developer could find a list of offers to promote, but few go the extra mile and give people 100% insight on what they are examining.
-We always strive to do that, because there is endless information on the Web about products and services that make them easy to review honestly.
+We always strive to do that because there is endless information on the Web about products and services that make them easy to review honestly.

-Which Identity Theft Reviews Carry Weight in Our Eyes:
+Which Identity Theft Reviews Carry Weight in Our Eyes

-e) Reddit — you would be surprised how much inside insight you can get there!
+- Reddit — you would be surprised how much inside insight you can get there!